binkley/homebrewery-files/scribes-supplies.md

 #### Inks

-Every inkpot refills after a Long Rest and each ink is in its own pot.
-Ink becomes mundane unless applied with a quill from this kit.
+Magical properties function only a quill from these supplies is used with the ink.

 _**Bountiful Ink.**_
 _Favored by artists, students and novices, this ink is colorful._